Sign up to our newsletter to get the latest on living wage and income

 Minimum wage

-The Global Living Wage Coalition has developed 2 Reference Value studies for rural Cameroon based on the Anker methodology, one for living wage and one for living income.
+The Global Living Wage Coalition has developed 2 Living Wage reference value studies for rural and urban Cameroon based on the Anker methodology, and 1 Living Income Reference Value study for rural Cameroon.

 Footnotes